Snooful/Snooful/README.md

 Snooful uses JSON for configuration.
 This file is located at `./config.json`, and must be created manually.

-### ID

-This is the ID of the user.
-In the near future, this will not be needed.

 ### Credentials

 To use Snooful, you must provide credentials, which are taken from [snoowrap](https://not-an-aardvark.github.io/snoowrap/snoowrap.html#snoowrap__anchor).
 The user agent cannot be set as it is automatically set to one containing the version.
 To get these, go to [applications](https://www.reddit.com/prefs/apps/) and generate a new app.
 Fill in the `credentials` object of configuration (see the [example config](#example_config) for what a script-type config would look like).